Spectacular image of the Planet Saturn eclipsing the Sun

 It orbits the sun at an average distance of 886 million miles (1.4 billion

-Saturn has seven main separate rings around it which are made from rock
+Saturn has seven main separate rings around it which are made from ice

 Its main rings extend outwards for over 200,000 km, yet their thickness ranges from around only 5 to 15 meters.

-It is believed Saturn's rings will eventually disperse or be drawn into
+It is believed Saturn's rings will eventually disperse and be drawn into

 Winds in Saturn's upper atmosphere can reach over 1,000 miles (1,600 km)